-San Francisco's Restaurant Week is called Dine About Town and it too happens twice a year, in January and June.
+San Francisco Restaurant Week happens twice a year, in January and June.
 The simply-named November event SF Chefs.
 Food.
 Wine. includes a series of "dinner party projects" featuring top-rated chefs, along with winemakers, sommeliers, brewers, and the city's hottest bartenders.

 More California Food Festivals

 Some people call California the land of fruits and nuts, and we don't think they mean that agriculturally.
 However, they may be right in a literal sense.
 There are dozens of festivals in California dedicated to fruits and vegetables and other foodstuffs from A to Z. Here are a few of California's many food-oriented festivals:

 - Artichoke: Castroville, May

 - Date: Indio, February

 - Eggplant: Loomis, September